pinardemetci/pinardemetci.github.io/_includes/cv.md

 <!-- I am a **data scientist** and **ML/AI researcher**, focusing on **computational biology** and **biomedicine** applications.
 As such,  -->
 I am a postdoctoral researcher at the [Eric and Wendy Schmidt Center](https://www.ericandwendyschmidtcenter.org/) of the **Broad Institute of MIT and Harvard**.
 My research is at the intersection of **computer science**, **molecular biology**, and **statistics**.
 I develop algorithms and machine learning models to integrate multi-modal genomic data, with a goal of understanding cellular dynamics in health and disease and assisting cell state engineering.
 I received my Ph.D. in computer science and computational biology from **Brown University**, under the advisement of [Ritambhara Singh, Ph.D.](http://rsinghlab.org/) (primary advisor) and [Sorin Istrail, Ph.D.](https://www.brown.edu/Research/Istrail_Lab/sorin.php) My [doctoral dissertation](https://repository.library.brown.edu/studio/item/bdr:er5vz2ca/) was on optimal transport algorithms for integrated analysis of single-cell multi-omics data. </p>
 <p align='justify'>
 This year, I am co-organizing the [Generative AI in Genomics (Gen²): Barriers and Frontiers Workshop](https://genai-in-genomics.github.io/) at [ICLR 2026](https://iclr.cc/).
 If you are in the field, consider joining us this April!
-Since September 2023, I've also been involved in organizing the [Models, Inference, and Algorithms (MIA)](https://www.broadinstitute.org/talks/fall-2023/mia) seminar series at the Broad, where we host hybrid (in-person & online) talks by computational scientists in bio(medicine).
+Since September 2023, I've also been involved in organizing the [Models, Inference, and Algorithms (MIA)](https://www.broadinstitute.org/talks/fall-2023/mia) seminar series at the Broad, where we host talks by computational scientists in bio(medicine).
 You can check out our [upcoming schedule](https://www.broadinstitute.org/talks/fall-2023/mia) and [past talks](https://www.youtube.com/watch?v=zE_G9rjIhEQ&list=PLlMMtlgw6qNjROoMNTBQjAcdx53kV50cS).  </p>
 <!-- I am honored to be recognized as part of the [Rising Stars in EECS 2022 cohort](https://risingstars.utexas.edu/#:~:text=Rising%20Stars%20is%20an%20intensive,artificial%20intelligence%20and%20decision%2Dmaking.) by The University of Texas at Austin.<br>
  --><!--
 Before joining Brown, I received my bachelor’s degree in **bioengineering** from **Olin College of Engineering**.
 There, I worked with [Jean J. Huang, Ph.D.](http://www.olin.edu/faculty/profile/jean-j-huang/) and [John Geddes, Ph.D.](http://www.olin.edu/faculty/profile/john-b-geddes) on bioinformatic analyses and dynamical modeling of microbial communities under various perturbations.
 Later, I worked in the [Quantitative Biology Lab](http://gwli.scripts.mit.edu/group/?p=737), led by [Gene-Wei Li, Ph.D.](https://biology.mit.edu/profile/gene-wei-li/) at the **Massachusetts Institute of Technology (MIT)**, as a research support associate and lab manager, exploring gene regulatory network rewiring in bacteria.
 In the summers of 2020 and 2022, I interned with two [Health Futures groups](https://www.microsoft.com/en-us/research/lab/microsoft-health-futures/) at **Microsoft Research.** <br> -->
 <p align='justify'>
 Apart from research, I have had the opportunity to work on various fun projects that can be found [here](/projects/).
 [For fun](/fun/), I enjoy boardgames with friends, swimming, hiking, and playing with my cat.
 I occasionally pick up the ukulele or [a book](https://www.goodreads.com/user/show/11057817-pinar-demetci) <em>(the latter less often now that my academic "to-read" pile has, unfortunately, reached critical mass).</em><br>

 Feel free to [e-mail me](mailto:pinardemetci@gmail.com) if you'd like to chat! <br>
 </p>
 <style>